AlexandraDivaKetchum/Cyberculture-and-Social-Justice-Directory/Cyberculture and Social Justice Directory.md

 The historical biographies of women who played a big role in the development of technology and internet, including Ada Lovelace, Grace Hopper, Elizabeth (Jake) Feinler and Stacy Horn.
 "In a world where tech companies are still male-dominated and women are often dissuaded from STEM careers, Broad Band shines a much-needed light on the bright minds history forgot, from pioneering database poets, data wranglers, and hypertext dreamers to glass ceiling-shattering dot com-era entrepreneurs."

-$Book $English $feminism $women
+$book $history $feminism $women $male-dominated culture $Broadband

 # Becoming NULL: Queer Relations in the Excluded Middle
 ## Jacob Gaboury
 ### 2018

 Article discusses Facebook's move to include 56 gender identities (from 2) as not queer acceptence, but as a part of a society of control and identification which strives to know more about people using Facebook plainly, to collect that data for advertisements.
 Demonstrably, trans people and drag performers were removed from Facebook and flagged, told that they had to provide legal documentation of their name to keep those profiles.
-Thus, facebook really doesn't care about respecting gender identities and inclusivity.
+Thus, Facebook really doesn't care about respecting gender identities and inclusivity.

 [Link to full article](https://www.womenandperformance.org/bonus-articles-1/jacob-gaboury-28-2/)

-$article $Big Data $Queer subjects $Social Media $Facebook $Gender
+$article $data $queer $social media $Facebook $transgender $algorithmic bias

 # Woke Gaming: Digital Challenges to Oppression and Social Injustice
 ## Kishonna L. Gray and David J. Leonard (eds.)